shadab007-byte/shadab007-byte/README.md

 - Developed a machine learning pipeline using **Naive Bayes** and **Decision Tree algorithms** to classify messages as spam or ham.
 - Analyzed and visualized feature distributions using **Matplotlib** and **Seaborn**.

+### 🔹 **Credit EDA Project**
+- Currently working on an exploratory data analysis (EDA) project for **credit data**.
+- Applying data wrangling, visualization, and statistical analysis to uncover insights and prepare data for predictive modeling.

 ---

 ## 🏆 **Achievements**